zhangce/kbp/README.md

 ====

 In this document we will build an application for the slot filling (relation extraction) task of the [TAC KBP competition](http://www.nist.gov/tac/2014/KBP/).
 This example uses a sample of the data for the 2010 task.
-Note that the data provided in this example application is only 0.2% of the original corpus so the recall of the results (and thus the F1 score) will be low.
+Note that the data provided in this example application is only 0.2% of the original corpus so the recall (and thus the F1 score) will be low.
 However, using 100% of the 2010 corpus, this example system achieves a winning F1 score of ___ on the KBP task.

 <a id="overview" href="#"> </a>
 ## Application overview

 This tutorial will walk you through building a full DeepDive application that extracts the TAC KBP relationships between mentions of entities in raw text.
 We use news articles and blogs as our input data and want to extract all pairs of entities that participate in the KBP relations (e.g. *Barack Obama* and *Michelle Obama* for the `spouse` relation).